 Reading it for the first time, you would be forgiven for not immediately thinking that they refer to an actual bird.
 Perhaps as notable from this section is Elrond’s motivation for helping the dwarves, which comes from his hatred for dragons and their “cruel wickedness”, and a sense of justice for the victims of Dale.

 Elrond also takes the time to give us some history of the swords discovered in the troll-hole, and it’s a doozy.
-Orcrist or “Goblin-cleaver” is Thorin’s new weapon, a sword with a lineage so seemingly impressive that Thorin, not exactly leaping out of his seat to give the elves much respect, sounds awed, and full of respect: but the other side of his personality, the possessive and presumptuous side, immediately claims the sword for his own, even though another man might have thought it appropriate to at least offer the blade back to the elves.
+Orcrist or “Goblin-cleaver” is Thorin’s new weapon, a sword with a lineage so seemingly impressive that Thorin, not exactly leaping out of his seat to give the elves much respect, sounds awed: but the other side of his personality, the possessive and presumptuous side, immediately claims the sword for his own, even though another man might have thought it appropriate to at least offer the blade back to the elves.
+Elrond, after all, is the great-grandson of the King of Gondolin, so of all the elves in Middle-Earth he would have the strongest claim.
+But he’s not the kind of guy to press such a claim it seems.

 Gandalf also carries a famous sword, no less than the weapon of the King of Gondolin.
 Tolkien refuses to be dragged into a discussion of Gondolin – in The Lord Of The Rings, he would have no such qualms – but for those on unsure footing, it was a shining metropolis of the elves in the First Age, and forms a key part of The Silmarillion: it also happens to be the very genesis of this universe, with Tolkien’s first writings on what would become Middle-Earth consisting of a description of the city and its fall to the forces of evil, written on the back of a page of military sheet music while Tolkien was in an army barracks in 1917.
 It’s a Troy-like tale, which makes this – Glamdring – the sword of Priam.
 That Tolkien is satisfied to pass over such information so quickly is evidence of how The Hobbit is different to its more famous successor.